-J. Steven Manolis is an American abstract expressionist artist who paints in both watercolors and acrylics on canvas.
-He is known for his series paintings which emphasize communication through colors.
-He uses colors, geometrics, and other symbols to express his messages.
-His works are so unique that world renowned art critics have provided him with unprecedented written acclaim.
+J. Steven Manolis is an American abstract expressionist artist who paints in both watercolor and acrylic on canvas.
+He is known for his series paintings which emphasize communication through colors, geometrics, and other symbols.
+His works are so unique that world-renowned art critics have provided him with unprecedented written acclaim.

 Donald Kuspit, credits Manolis with starting a new abstract movement which he coined the “Miami School of Abstract Expressionism,” and also states, “Indeed, Manolis’ color-saturated abstractions breathe fresh life – fresh feeling – into abstract expressionism...
 He’s a modern master...”
 J. Steven is a prodigious talent.
 A true master painter and master of color.
 I have known many artists, but no one with his drive, ability – creative capacity – and intelligence.
 And emotional honesty.”